khimo/khimo.github.io/bli-guides/_help_drivers/PhilipsHueV2.md

 Philips Hue bridge.
 The following configuration is needed:

  1. *Bridge host*: The IP address or host name of the bridge.
- 2. *Bridge port*: The port number where the bridge is waiting for connections (the suggested default should be correct).
- 3. *Bridge host automatic update*: If this flag is set, the system will attempt to automatically synchronize the Bridge host when a connection error happens.
- 4. *Bridge id*: The internal identifier of the HUE bridge.
+ 2. *Bridge id*: The internal identifier of the HUE bridge.
 This field is automatically updated when the connection is established.
- 5. *Bridge user*: This user is automatically created when the button *Create Philips HUE user on bridge* is pressed, as described below.
+ 3. *Bridge user*: This user is automatically created when the button *Create Philips HUE user on bridge* is pressed, as described below.
- 6. *New color turns dimmers on*: If this flag is set, and a new color is picked for a dimmer that is turned off, then the dimmer will be turned on with the new selected color.
+ 4. *New color turns dimmers on*: If this flag is set, and a new color is picked for a dimmer that is turned off, then the dimmer will be turned on with the new selected color.
- 7. *Poll interval*: The number of seconds to wait between status requests.

 If system connection can't be established specifying Hue Bridge Hostname on *Bridge host*, bad configuration or absence of the DNS server on the BeoLiving Intelligence LAN could be responsible for the issue.
 Try using the IP address of the Bridge.
 Default Hostname of Hue Bridge is ```Philips-hue```.

-The Philips Hue driver polls every light and group on the bridge each *Poll interval* seconds for status updates.
-If the system has a low number of resources, then this parameter may be set to a small value, although anything below 5 is not recommended.

 If the *Bridge user* is not defined or is invalid, then you can create a new one by pressing the *link* button on the bridge and then pressing the *Create